-Rebbi Akiva says that the husband should annul the Neder because she may produce a surplus of handiwork.
+Rebbi Akiva: If a woman makes a Neder prohibiting her handiwork on her husband, the husband should annul the Neder because she may produce a surplus of handiwork.
 (2)

 The husband must buy for his wife ten Zuz worth of cosmetics for every Maneh that she brings in for her dowry.
-(5)

-The daughter of Nakdimon Ben Guriyon was given 400 gold pieces for cosmetics every single day.
+The daughter of Nakdimon ben Guriyon was given 400 gold pieces for cosmetics every single day.

-Fortunate is Klal Yisrael, when we are doing the will of Hashem no nation can rule over us.
+Fortunate is Klal Yisrael, for when we are doing the will of Hashem no nation can rule over us.

 A BIT MORE

-5. Even if the Chasan was an Am haíEretz and the Yavam is a Talmid Chacham the father can say to the Yavam that I was willing to give it to the Chasan, but not to you."
+5. Even if the Chasan was an Am ha'Aretz and the Yavam is a Talmid Chacham, the father may say to the Yavam, "I was willing to give it to the Chasan, but not to you."

 6. This is because the goods depreciate, and also because they are often evaluated at an inflated price.